A Tutorial on Bayesian Analysis of Linear Shock Compression Data: Bayesian Analysis

 which is the density of a bivariate $t$-distribution with $\nu=n-2$ degrees of freedom, mean $\hat{\beta}$, and scale matrix

 where

-is an estimate of the variance of the measurement errors and called the sample variance; see~\ref{app:tdistribution} for a review of the multivariate $t$-distribution.
+is an estimate of the variance of the measurement errors and is called the sample variance; see~\ref{app:tdistribution} for a description of the multivariate $t$-distribution and~\ref{app:marginal_posterior_beta} for a derivation of~\eqref{posterior_beta_pdf}.
 The marginal posterior distribution of $\beta$ can also be expressed using the shorthand notation

 The mean of the marginal posterior distribution of $\beta$, called the posterior mean, is also the least squares estimate of $\beta$, or

 The covariance matrix of the marginal posterior distribution of $\beta$ is